claudio-destro/FlashMagic/README.md

 ## Disclaimer

-This tool is *NOT* related to _Flash Magic_: its primary objective is just to communicate with a custom USB bootloader by using a well-known protocol.
+This tool is *NOT* related to [Flash Magic](http://www.flashmagictool.com).
+Its primary objective is just to communicate with a custom USB bootloader by using a well-known protocol.